Preparing to Sell

 You want buyers to see themselves in your home.
-If your living room has lime green shag, wood-paneled walls, and all your collectibles and personal photographs, this will be much harder for them to do.
+If your home has a lot of strong colors, and all your collectibles and personal photographs, this will be much harder for them to do.
 Personal photographs are highly distracting and cause the buyer to start wondering about the person in the photo, rather than the house.
 Try replacing any bold color choices in your floors and walls with something more neutral—preferably whites as they read as “clean.”
 Avoid cooking foods with residual smells during the showing phase.
 Frying or cooking with certain spices can create smells that linger in the air and may be unappealing to buyers.
 Making everything look (and smell) fresh and new, helps prospective buyers imagine all the possibilities.

 Jam packed closets with items piled to the ceiling read to a buyer “not enough closet space,” so clear out, donate unwanted items, and if necessary, rent a storage unit to remove excess furniture and items during the showing phase of your home sale.
 It can really make a difference in a buyer’s ability to see themselves in your home if there is less of “you” there.
 Don’t take it personally!
 Just remember the big picture: you want them to fall in love with your home, so it becomes their home.
 Some tips on decluttering can be found here.